Mataniko/IV-Play/README.md

 Display of the year and manufacturer is configurable through **F1**.

 Typing ‘donkey kong’ in the game list goes to the first instance depending where focus is when typing; if there are no instances downward it will go to the first instance of ‘donkey kong’ which may be all the way at the top in the favorites.

-### Auditing the Game List

-By default, IV/Play will display all roms, whether they exist in the roms folder or not.

-To limit the display to only those roms which are available and playable, place a MAME_g.ini file in the same directory as IV-Play.exe.
-The file MAME_g.ini is produced by MameUI64 after running an audit of all games.

-To produce this file, follow these steps:

-1. Run MameUI64.
-2. Select File->Audit all games.
-3. Copy MAME_g.ini into the same folder as IV-Play.exe.

-IV/Play will then limit the game list to only games that are available for play.

 ### Favorites